WalletConnect/WalletConnectKotlinV2/README.md

 SignClient.respond(result) { error -> /*callback for error while responding session request*/ }
 ```

-To respond to JSON-RPC methods that were sent from Dapps for a session, submit a `Sign.Params.Response` with the session's topic and request
+To respond to JSON-RPC method that were sent from Dapps for a session, submit a `Sign.Params.Response` with the session's topic and request
 ID along with the respond data to the `SignClient.respond` function.

 ### **Reject Request**